 Ways of worship

 The Alexandrian Tradition is an oathbound Mystery Tradition; therefore many of the details of how and why we work are secret.
-This secrecy among Initiates of Traditional Wicca has been a target for detractors who imply that either we have something to hide or aim to maintain a veneer of secrecy for the purpose of ego stroking.
-Quite simply neither of these are true.
 The tradition and lore are held to be sacred and private; in some cases it provides unintentional side effects if used by those not trained properly in our techniques.
 Alexandrians maintain that privacy of sanctity through secrecy.
 We do not claim to have the secrets to the universe.
 In fact most of our secrets would be of little to no interest or use to those not initiated into Wicca.
 Suffice it to say that our teachings focus on the development of a personal relationship with deity and a keen awareness and attunement with the cycles of nature through ritual and in our daily lives.
 We use our traditional techniques to gain self-mastery and develop our skills as Witches so that we may help others and ourselves.
 Experimental methods are also often used for our tradition provides us with a firm foundation upon which to build and improvise.

-A seeker can expect a lengthy meet and greet process prior to a decision on acceptance for training.
-During this period a seeker should be able to convey a good knowledge of contemporary Paganism and Witchcraft.
+A Seeker can expect a lengthy meet and greet process prior to a decision on acceptance for training.
+During this period a Seeker should be able to convey a good knowledge of contemporary Paganism and Witchcraft.
 For a suggested reading list please click here.
 A candidate will be of adult age and able to demonstrate self-care, personal integrity and commitment.
 A candidate can expect to spend around five years completing training.
-Seekers may submit a considered expression of interest using the contact form at the bottom of this site.
-First, please see advice for Seekers here.
-All enquiries shall be treated with confidentiality.
-Those using pseudonyms shall receive no response.
+Seekers may submit a considered expression of interest here.